ufjschool/ob-s14/drafts/final/sports.md

 For some University of Florida athletes, energy is the electric buzz of techno music.
 For others, it’s caffeine coursing through their veins.
 Energy is a green Gatorade bottle or a protein bar.
 It’s feeling cold water sliding down your throat during an afternoon practice or the smell of a sizzling steak at dinnertime.
 Energy is that moment of complete mental and physical suspension before the gun goes off, a whistle sounds or the ball is passed.
 It’s a team prayer, the words of a coach, the hopeful cries of fans.
 For athletes at UF, just the mere sight of an orange and blue jersey is enough to power them up, excite their spirits and send them flying full-force into the performances of their lifetimes.

 Talent takes an athlete only so far.
-Behind the record-setting times, the slam dunks, the ESPN Top 10-worthy plays and the perfect 10.0s lies months of preparation with a staff that stands ready to infuse energy into both the bodies and the minds of these athletes.
+Behind the record-setting times, the slam dunks, the Sports Center Top 10-worthy plays and the perfect 10.0s lies months of preparation with a staff that stands ready to infuse energy into both the bodies and the minds of these athletes.
 Like an actor on stage, an individual athlete collaborates with a team of backstage managers in order to give their best possible performance on gameday.

 We sat down with some of UF's top-performing athletes and the people who impact them most.